jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 ```

-#### 7.9.16 MaximumFilter
+#### 7.9.18 MaximumFilter

-Assigns each cell in the output grid the maximum value in a moving window centred on each grid cell in the input raster.
+Assigns each cell in the output grid the maximum value in a moving window centred on each grid cell in the input raster..

 *Parameters*: